The Office of the Inspector-General of Aged Care

 Your application must include:

-1. OIGAC Job application cover sheet
+OIGAC application cover page

-2. Your current resume (maximum 3 pages) which outlines your experience and qualifications.
+Your current resume (maximum 4 pages) which outlines your experience and qualifications.

-3. Your pitch (maximum 750 words) with reference to the role and ideal candidate
+Your pitch (maximum 750 words) with reference to the role and ideal candidate

-4. Details for 2 referees, including your current supervisor
+Details for 2 referees, including your current supervisor

-Prior to preparing your response, it is recommended that you review the Work Level Standards relevant to
+Prior to preparing your response, it is recommended that you review the Work Level Standards relevant to the classification and position you are applying for.